 When working with IT, teamwork proves to be the most proficient way of achieving effective results, and this owes to the fact that the tech industry brings forth complicated problems in the workplace daily.
 If not for teamwork and effective collaboration, tackling these issues alone would be far more complex.
-Some popular platforms online businesses use to promote teamwork and productivity are Slack, Zoom and Monday.com.
+Some popular platforms online businesses use to promote teamwork and productivity are Slack, Zoom, and Monday.com.

 Employees who possess good communication skills can use them to brainstorm and solve complex tech issues.
 With all the team members encouraging interpersonal abilities, developing ideas, addressing problems, and learning from one another is remarkably more straightforward.

 Of course, communication is also essential beyond your immediate co-workers, and this includes other parts of the company hierarchy.
-To ensure your audience understands the presented ideas, it is a good idea to utilise visual aids and simpler terms rather than jargon that people with the same skill set as yourself can only understand.
+To ensure your audience understands the presented ideas, it is a good idea to utilize visual aids and simpler terms rather than jargon that people with the same skill set as yourself can only understand.